Best Of17 min read

 Try Pipedrive

 Pipedrive was built by salespeople, and it shows.
-The pipeline view is one of the clearest, most intuitive deal-tracking interfaces I've ever used — and I've used a lot of them.
-If your business runs on active sales — you're pitching, following up, closing — Pipedrive keeps you focused on exactly that.
+The pipeline view is one of the clearest, most intuitive deal-tracking interfaces I've ever used.
+If your business runs on active sales — you're pitching, following up, closing — Pipedrive keeps you laser-focused on exactly that.

 It's not trying to be a marketing platform or a support desk.
-That's a feature, not a bug.
-(Though it does mean you'll need separate tools for those functions, which is worth factoring into your total costs.)
-Fun fact: Pipedrive was actually founded in Estonia, which is a fun reminder that some of the best sales software doesn't come from Silicon Valley.
+That's actually a feature, not a limitation.
+(Though it does mean you'll need separate tools for those functions, which matters when calculating total costs.)
+Fun fact: Pipedrive was founded in Estonia, a good reminder that some of the best sales software doesn't come out of Silicon Valley.

 Key Features: